Sheriff-Unit-3/circuits/README.md

 ## Licensing
 This mod is licensed under (MIT)[https://opensource.org/license/mit] by Sheriff_U3, license text can be found in the LICENSE file.
-All textures are licensed under (CC0)[https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt] by Sheriff_U3, license text can be found in the MEDIA LICENSE file.
+All media files are licensed under (CC0)[https://creativecommons.org/publicdomain/zero/1.0/legalcode.txt] by Sheriff_U3, license text can be found in the MEDIA LICENSE file.
 The original MIT license by qwertymine3 can be found in the `old license` file.